Apache: Entry into the Southwest

-The Apache and Navajo tribal groups of the North American Southwest speak related languages of the Athabaskan language family.
+The Apache and Navajo speak related languages of the Athabaskan language family.
 Other Athabaskan-speaking people in North America continue to reside in Alaska, western Canada, and the Northwest Pacific Coast.
 Anthropological evidence suggests that the Apache and Navajo peoples lived in these same northern locales before migrating to the Southwest sometime between AD 1200 and 1500.

 The Apaches' nomadic way of life complicates accurate dating, primarily because they constructed less substantial dwellings than other Southwestern groups.
 Since the early 21st century, substantial progress has been made in dating and distinguishing their dwellings and other forms of material culture.
 They left behind a more austere set of tools and material goods than other Southwestern cultures.

 The Athabaskan-speaking group probably moved into areas that were concurrently occupied or recently abandoned by other cultures.
-Other Athabaskan speakers, perhaps including the Southern Athabaskan, adapted many of their neighbors' technology and practices in their own cultures.
+Other Athabaskan speakers, perhaps including the Southern Athabaskan, adapted many of their neighbors' technology and practices into their own cultures.
 Thus sites where early Southern Athabaskans may have lived are difficult to locate and even more difficult to firmly identify as culturally Southern Athabaskan.
 Recent advances have been made in the regard in the far southern portion of the American Southwest.

 There are several hypotheses about Apache migrations.
 One posits that they moved into the Southwest from the Great Plains.
 In the mid-16th century, these mobile groups lived in tents, hunted bison and other game, and used dogs to pull travois loaded with their possessions.
 Substantial numbers of the people and a wide range were recorded by the Spanish in the 16th century.

 In April 1541, while traveling on the plains east of the Pueblo region, Francisco Coronado referred to the people as "dog nomads."
 He wrote:

 The Spanish described Plains dogs as very white, with black spots, and "not much larger than water spaniels."
 Plains dogs were slightly smaller than those used for hauling loads by modern Inuit and northern First Nations people in Canada.
-Recent experiments show these dogs may have pulled loads up to 50 lb (20 kg) on long trips, at rates as high as two or three miles per hour (3 to 5 km/h).
+Recent experiments show these dogs may have pulled loads up to 50 pounds (20 kg) on long trips, at rates as high as two or three miles per hour (3 to 5 km/h).
 The Plains migration theory associates the Apache peoples with the Dismal River culture, an archaeological culture known primarily from ceramics and house remains, dated 1675–1725, which has been excavated in Nebraska, eastern Colorado, and western Kansas.